SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 It can also be necessary to treat a specific instance as if it is a different superclass or subclass from its own class hierarchy.
 Both of these tasks are achieved using :newTerm:`type casting`.

+..
+TODO: the wording of this para is unclear in its use of pronouns.

 Here's an example: